-The offenses listed below are subject to a minimum penalty of a verbal reprimand, the Handbook Course Intervention, lunch detention, Community Service Intervention Program, In-School Intervention, or Suspension based upon both the evidence presented and the severity of the offenses.
+The offenses listed below are subject to a minimum penalty of a verbal reprimand, detention, level drop, or up to a maximum penalty of a three-day suspension based upon both the evidence presented and the severity of the offenses.

-- 1. Failure to comply with a reasonable request made by a staff member. - 2.
-Being in a restricted area any time before, during and/or after school hours. - 3.
-Chronic unexcused tardiness to class and homeroom. - 4.
+- 1. Acting defiantly to a reasonable request made by a staff member, including leaving a classroom as requested - 2.
+Being in an unsupervised and/or restricted area any time before, during and/or after school hours - 3.
+Chronic unexcused tardiness to class - 4.
+No student will be allowed in school after 8:30 AM without a parent/guardian or doctor or court note. - 5.
 Distributing non-school literature during school hours either in class or in the halls between classes.
-This material may be passed out in a place and at a time designated by the Principal indicating the time and place of distribution.
-Prior to distribution, a copy thereof must be furnished to the Principal indicating the time and place of distribution. - 5.
-Entering a classroom late without a pass signed by the teacher, office staff personnel, or an administrator. - 6.
-Failure to comply with dress code rules. - 7.
-Failure to report to after school detention - 8.
-Loitering in the corridors before, during or after school. - 9.
-Violation of cell phone/electronic devices policy or Internet Acceptable Use Policy/Responsible Use Policy and Guidelines.
+This material may be passed out in a place and at a time designated by administration indicating the time and place of distribution.
+Prior to distribution, a copy thereof must be furnished to administration indicating the time and place of distribution. - 6.
+Entering a classroom late without a pass signed by the teacher, office staff personnel, or an administrator. - 7.
+Failure to comply with dress code rules, page 39 (Example: Wearing of outside garments, hats, and hoods of any type.) - 8.
+Violation of cell phone/electronic devices policy.